SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/coverage.md

 C / C++ / Objective-C|`sonar.cfamily.cppunit.reportsPath`|Path to the directory holding the [CPPUnit](http://sourceforge.net/projects/cppunit/) reports.
 Note that while measures such as the number of tests are displayed at project level, no drilldown is available.
 C#|`sonar.cs.vstest.reportsPaths`|Paths to VSTest reports.
 Multiple paths may be comma-delimited, or included via wildcards.
 Note that while measures such as the number of tests are displayed at project level, no drilldown is available.
 C#|`sonar.cs.nunit.reportsPaths`|Paths to NUnit execution reports.
 Multiple paths may be comma-delimited, or included via wildcards.
 Note that while measures such as the number of tests are displayed at project level, no drilldown is available.
-C#|`sonar.cs.mstest.reportsPaths`|Paths to MSTest execution reports.
-Multiple paths may be comma-delimited, or included via wildcards.
-Note that while measures such as the number of tests are displayed at project level, no drilldown is available.
 C#|`sonar.cs.xunit.reportsPaths`|Paths to xUnit execution reports.
 Multiple paths may be comma-delimited, or included via wildcards.
 Note that while measures such as the number of tests are displayed at project level, no drilldown is available.
 Go|`sonar.go.tests.reportPaths`|Comma-delimited list of paths to unit test report files.
 Paths may be absolute or relative to project root.
 Java|`sonar.junit.reportPaths`|Comma-delimited list of paths to Surefire XML-format reports.